Grandma, and the accordian she was playing the day she went into labor with Dad! 🙂

 Shortly after on Friday, February 11th, the van and trailer traveled to Baxter, MN to sing at First Baptist Church for their Valentine’s Day Banquet.
 What fun we had!
 Caleb was especially in an unpredictable mood and kept us in stitches during the concert (like when he jumped off the stage with his guitar and harmonica and kept adding new things to his solo), and Sam, Mr. Spiritual Movement, could not keep still the entire night!
 We were very blessed and enjoyed getting to know Pastor Wayne and his wife Margie (whew, can they cook an awesome chicken kiev!) and all the wonderful, encouraging people who attended the concert.

 Our final concert was on February 14th-yes, Valentine’s Day itself.
-This concert was especially memorable for several things: Whitney came along for her first experience as a “roadie”, Dad and Mom sang their first “love song” on stage, and we got a ton of exercise!
-The banquet/get-together we sang for was in the basement of Tobies Restaurant in Hinckley, MN, and we had to manuver through corriders and small doorways to get to the room, walk carefully around ice patches outside, make extra trips because of the interesting situation, and survive the elevator!
+This concert was especially memorable for several things: Dad and Mom sang their first “love song” on stage and we got a ton of exercise!
+The banquet/get-together we sang for was in the basement of Tobies Restaurant in Hinckley, MN, and we had to maneuver through corridors and small doorways to get to the room, walk carefully around ice patches outside, make extra trips because of the interesting situation, and survive the elevator!

 Jayme especially was terrified of the noisy elevator!